oskarth/netpowder/README.md

 means you entered the wrong code.
 Please refresh the code and try again.
 If you see anything else, such as just the message "DISCONNECTED", please submit a bug report.

+## Getting started

+So you just access to a satellite, what do you do now?
+Before starting to use it, please keep the following things in mean:

+1. **Ask for help and give feedback**.
+You can open issues on Github, or email/tweet/IRC me.
+If there's anything you are wondering about, or anything you would like to see in in Netpowder, please do let me know.

+2. **Be nice**.
+Don't use your satellite to host anything illegal, or otherwise abuse it, such as hosting huge files or flooding the network.

+3. **Remeber Netpowder is very new**.
+Don't use Netpowder for security-sensitive applications, or to host things that you don't have a backup of.
+Things will definitely break.

+Because of current resource constraints, there are only 14 satellites available initially.
+This means that if you don't actively use your satellite within a rolling 72 hour window, you will lose the satellite and it will become available to the next person in the queue.

+More in-depth tutorials are coming, but in the meantime go crazy and ask questions :)

 ## Hello World tutorial